backstage/backstage/packages/core-components/api-report.md

 // Warnings were encountered during analysis:
 //
-// src/components/AutoLogoutProvider/AutoLogoutProvider.d.ts:7:8 - (tsdoc-undefined-tag) The TSDoc tag "@default" is not defined in this configuration
-// src/components/AutoLogoutProvider/AutoLogoutProvider.d.ts:13:8 - (tsdoc-undefined-tag) The TSDoc tag "@default" is not defined in this configuration
-// src/components/AutoLogoutProvider/AutoLogoutProvider.d.ts:20:8 - (tsdoc-undefined-tag) The TSDoc tag "@default" is not defined in this configuration
-// src/components/AutoLogoutProvider/AutoLogoutProvider.d.ts:27:8 - (tsdoc-undefined-tag) The TSDoc tag "@default" is not defined in this configuration
-// src/components/AutoLogoutProvider/AutoLogoutProvider.d.ts:32:8 - (tsdoc-undefined-tag) The TSDoc tag "@default" is not defined in this configuration
-// src/components/AutoLogoutProvider/AutoLogoutProvider.d.ts:39:8 - (tsdoc-undefined-tag) The TSDoc tag "@default" is not defined in this configuration
 // src/components/DependencyGraph/types.d.ts:22:9 - (ae-unresolved-link) The @link reference could not be resolved: The package "@backstage/core-components" does not have an export "DependencyNode"
 // src/components/DependencyGraph/types.d.ts:26:9 - (ae-unresolved-link) The @link reference could not be resolved: The package "@backstage/core-components" does not have an export "DependencyNode"
 // src/components/TabbedLayout/RoutedTabs.d.ts:9:5 - (ae-forgotten-export) The symbol "SubRoute_2" needs to be exported by the entry point index.d.ts